sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - senseml-reference-introduction.md

-Using SenseML, you can extract just about any text, as well as image coordinates, from a document.
+Using SenseML, you can extract just about any data from a document.
 Happy extracting!